Back to Top

 Quests from the Infinite Staircase also introduces a new powerful, cosmic character, the noble genie Nafas who hears wishes made throughout the multiverse and recruits heroes to fulfill them (notably Nafas is featured in the concept art Wizards of the Coast unveiled at PAX Unplugged).
 This new character has never appeared before in the DnD canon and will provide the thematic link between the book’s adventures.

-The book will also include 3 new magic items and 6 futuristic technological devices (the latter of which are all taken from the Expedition to the Barrier Peaks adventure).
+The book also includes 3 new magic items and 6 futuristic technological devices (the latter of which are all taken from the Expedition to the Barrier Peaks adventure).

-Additionally, Quest from the Infinite Staircase will feature over 30 new monsters and NPCs, all of which will be given new statblocks that are fully compatible with DnD 5e (including the upcoming 2024 Core Books).
+Additionally, Quest from the Infinite Staircase features over 30 new monsters and NPCs, all of which have mew statblocks that are fully compatible with DnD 5e.
+Wizards of the Coast provides more information about this in a video they released last year on their YouTube channel.

 Official artwork from the DnD book "Quests from the Infinite Staircase," featuring the genie Nafas floating above the ground and telling a story to a group of adventurers.